pnp/pnpcore/docs/articles/contributor/event handlers.md

         {
             if (!PnPContext.Site.IsPropertyAvailable(p => p.GroupId) || PnPContext.Site.GroupId == Guid.Empty)
             {
-                api.CancelRequest("There is no Office 365 group attached to the current site");
+                api.CancelRequest("There is no Microsoft 365 group attached to the current site");
             }

             return api;